glaucocustodio/boletoman/README.md

 end
 ```

-Passe os dados faça a chamada:
+Passe os dados e faça a chamada:

 ```ruby
 builder = Boletoman::Builders::Itau.new({